MISSION, VISION AND VALUES

 Front Sight offers a gym designed to help veterans turn their injuries into assets.

 Front Sight is designed to improve the quality of life for our veterans by helping to train and provide service dogs for warriors in need.

 Front Sight also provides much needed guidance as an acting Liaison in gather medical records, getting veterans DD214, medical claim filing, combat claim filing, job resources and resume building assistance and assisting homeless veterans.

 ACTS truly partners with key local non-profit organizations.
 Each Partner plays a special role in supporting and encouraging those in our community who need a helping hand.
 ACTS focus is to be a transformative engine providing services that assist each partner in ways that free them to make a difference.

 How does this transformative engine operate?

 1. We provide direct funding to Door of Hope, Obria Medical Clinics, Hoving Home, Frontsight Military Ministry, Pacific Lifeline and Inland Valley Hope Partners.

 2. We provide transformative services for our Key Partners.
 Transformative in the sense that those active supporters of each Key Partner donate to ACTS.
 The Key Partner receives a credit for those donations.
 When the Key Partner has specific needs, those credits are used to acquire exactly what is needed.
 For example, when a Door of Hope family is ready to transition to their own housing, the specific household goods needed are acquired from ACTS using the credits.

-ACTS, Stars for Tomorrow, and all Key Partners are pleased to discover the power and blessing that result from truly working together.
+ACTS and all Key Partners are pleased to discover the power and blessing that result form truly working together.
 This is a great example of The Church in action.

 BOARD OF DIRECTORS